EBC Helicopter Tour – Daily Departures Guaranteed! Book Now

-Nepal summer treks are also good which is a bit off-tourist-season when trekking trails won’t be crowded as in the main tourist season.
-It’s a monsoon period in the summer season in Nepal, so the weather will be hot and humid.
-Trekking is actually possible in the rain-shadow areas like Mustang which receives less rainfall compared to other parts of the country.
-Bhutan is considered ‘the last Shangri-la’ and a small nation tucked in South Asia.
-Due to its geographical location and spectacular mountain beauty, Bhutan offers plenty of adventurous cycling opportunities.
-The Dragon Kingdom is blessed with snow-capped mountains, rich cultural heritage, abundant natural beauty, simple ways of life of the Bhutanese people.
-The land is still shrouded in mystery and its landscapes, unexplored, especially on a bicycle.
-If anyone’s up for some pleasant ride passing along lush green forests, the rolling hills, along creeks and far-flung villages, ancient monasteries then a cycling tour in Bhutan certainly is a perfect choice.
+The land is still shrouded in mystery and its landscapes, are unexplored, especially on a bicycle.
+If anyone’s up for a pleasant ride passing along lush green forests, rolling hills, creeks, far-flung villages, and ancient monasteries then a cycling tour in Bhutan certainly is a perfect choice.
 Mountain biking is slowly gaining its popularity ever since the government opened up the country for tourism.
 It’s like taking a breath of fresh air when biking in Bhutan.
-The road trails are filled up with snow-capped mountain views, emerald green landscapes, varied wildlife and some gentle people.
-The cycling trip is a once in a lifetime experience collecting moments riding around the tiny capital-Thimphu, the old capital city of Punakha and the colorful- Paro.
+The road trails are filled up with snow-capped mountain views, emerald green landscapes, varied wildlife, and some gentle people.

 Fly to Paro crossing the world’s highest mountain series like Jomolhari, Jichu Drake of Bhutan including Mt.
 Everest.
 Upon arrival, our representative will meet/greet you at the airport.